ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 Dear Editor,

-Please find enclosed a new version of our article untitled "Combining global tree cover loss data with historical national forest cover maps to look at six decades of deforestation and forest fragmentation in Madagascar".
-We thank the four Reviewers for their careful reading of our manuscript and their many insightful remarks.
+Please find enclosed a new version of our article untitled _"Combining global tree cover loss data with historical national forest cover maps to look at six decades of deforestation and forest fragmentation in Madagascar"_.
+We thank the four Reviewers for their careful reading of our manuscript and their constructive remarks.
 We made our best to answer to Reviewers' comments and we modified our manuscript accordingly.
-We really hope that you will find this new version of our article suitable for publication in _Biological Conservation_.
+We hope that you will find this new version of our article suitable for publication in _Biological Conservation_.

 Best regards,